 I am a research scientist at Oak Ridge National Laboratory (ORNL).
-Current contact details at ORNL.
+ORNL Staff profile, contact details.
+LinkedIn Profile.

 Research interests are broadly focused on atomistic materials simulation.
 Ongoing research projects include: